Chiang Mai Flower Festival

 Outside of the park was a small market, a regular sight around Chiang Mai.
 Just as the six of us were getting to the outskirts of the park, we got to see the floats once again as they’d been left on the road siding the park.
 Molly and Louella had not seen the festival due to volunteering at the Elephant Nature Park but got to see what they had missed, including getting photos.

-After looking through the floats again and some freaking out because of a clown hanging amongst them, we entered the park.
+After looking through the floats and some of the group freaking out because of a clown hanging amongst them, we entered the park.
 It was relatively small but plenty was making up for it.
 There were two large lakes, one of which was by a large stand which we presumed was for musical performances.

 But the thing that got us all staring the most was a yoga session by the other lake.
 Couples were holding each other in positions which we noted must have involved a lot of strength and trust.